Mario-Vishal/NER-BILSTM-CRF/README.md

 from Computer Science department.

 ## Features
-Sequence modeling with RNN (LSTM/GRU).
+Sequence modeling with RNN (LSTM/GRU).<br/>
-Sequence labeling with CRF directly used from this [https://github.com/rikeda71/TorchCRF/blob/master/TorchCRF/__init__.py](repo).
+Sequence labeling with CRF directly used from this [https://github.com/rikeda71/TorchCRF/blob/master/TorchCRF/__init__.py](repo).<br/>
-Custom Dataset class which can be used to create DataLoaders for training and testing.
+Custom Dataset class which can be used to create DataLoaders for training and testing.<br/>

 ## Requirements
 Python - 3.7+